WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 #-------------------------------

 # To test KaKs_Calculator:
 Change directory into the AlignmentProcessor folder.
-Paste the followig into a terminal:
+Paste the following into a terminal:

 python AlignmentProcessor.py --axt --kaks --ucsc -r anoCar2 \